-Navalny Update: Russian Doctors Block Family's Attempt To Transfer Him To Berlin
+Navalny To Be Evacuated To Berlin Hospital, As Russian Officials Give Their OK

 Юля бегала в поисках врачей по всей больнице, но ее не пропускали, буквально откидывали сотрудники охраны и полиции, которых здесь просто невероятное количество. «На пресс-подходе вам все скажут». Это было до того, как немецкие врачи уехали pic.twitter.com/IjqwchAB2J— Кира Ярмыш (@Kira_Yarmysh) August 21, 2020

-After the German doctors left, Yarmysh said via Twitter that they had determined Navalny can be safely transferred to Berlin via the specially equipped plane.
+After the German doctors left, Yarmysh said via Twitter that despite the Russian doctors' statements, they had determined Navalny could be safely transferred to Berlin via the specially equipped plane.

 "The plane that departed from Nuremberg to pick up Navalny was organized by the Cinema for Peace foundation," The Moscow Times reports.
 "The German NGO had previously airlifted Pussy Riot activist Pyotr Verzilov to Germany after he suffered a suspected poisoning in 2018."